 Cisco documentation has always claimed there were four well-known communities (the Internet community being one of them), while the RFC 1997 lists three well-known values.
 Unfortunately, many people blindly copy the IOS documentation without asking themselves “what the heck is the Internet community”.

 It was time to revisit the mystery.
 I’ve tried applying the Internet community to a network originated by the BGP routing process to see what its value is:

 router bgp 65000 network 192.168.1.0 route-map SetInternet ! route-map SetInternet set community internet additive

 While the router obediently attached the Internet community to the IP prefix, I was no wiser … all show outputs converted the community value into its symbolic name.
 I had to use Wireshark and analyze the actual routing updates between BGP neighbors to figure out that the Internet community has an illegal value 0:0.
 Obviously it’s not a well-known community.

 Digging through old materials finally gave me the answer I was looking for: sometimes you need a permit all at the end of the ip community-list (like access-lists, the community-lists have an implicit deny all at the end) and someone decided that permit internet makes more sense than the familiar permit any (yes, that’s correct … you use the keyword internet to match any community in the ip community-list).

-And just for the sake of completeness, let me conclude with a ten year old slide explaining this phenomenon:
+And just for the sake of completeness, let me conclude with a slide from late 1990s explaining this phenomenon: